 3. Thermal bridge-free design:

-When designing to Passivhaus standards, ensuring certain design elements introduce no thermal bridges is essential.
+When conducting passive building design, ensuring certain design elements introduce no thermal bridges is essential.
 Particular care needs to be taken at junctions between key architectural features.

 Some actions that can be taken to avoid thermal bridges forming include: